 What is the construction timeline?

-If funding for the renovations is approved by the Bartlett Board of Mayor and Aldermen in June, we should be able to start construction in early 2018.
+Since the funding for the renovations has been approved by the Bartlett Board of Mayor and Aldermen, we were able to start construction June 1, 2018.

 Will there be less parking at the school during the construction?

 We will limit the number of parking spaces needed for construction equipment.
 Again, the safety of our students and facility is our top priority.
 If we think a parking area is not safe for students and faculty or their vehicles, then we will block off that area.